Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Introduction

 We consider contextual bandits, a setting in which a learner repeatedly makes an action on the basis of contextual information and observes a loss for the action, with the goal of minimizing cumulative loss over a series of rounds.
 Contextual bandit learning has received much attention, and has seen substantial success in practice~\citep[e.g.,][]{auer2002nonstochastic,Langford-nips07, agarwal2014taming,DS-arxiv}.
-This line of work mostly considers small, finite action sets, yet in many real-world problems actions are chosen from an interval, so the set is continuous and infinite.
+This line of work mostly considers small, finite action spaces, yet in many real-world problems actions are chosen from an interval, so the action space is continuous and infinite. \df{Therefore, we ask:}

-\begin{quote} \emph{How can we learn to make actions from continuous spaces based on loss-only feedback?} \end{quote} We could assume that nearby actions have similar losses, for example that the losses are Lipschitz continuous as a function of the action \citep[following][and a long line of subsequent work]{agrawal1995continuum}.
-Then we could discretize the action set and apply generic contextual bandit techniques \citep{Bobby-nips04} or more refined ``zooming" approaches~\citep{kleinberg2013bandits,bubeck2011x,slivkins2014contextual} that are specialized to the Lipschitz structure.
+\begin{quote} \emph{How can we learn to make decisions from continuous action spaces,\\ {using (only) bandit feedback?}} \end{quote} We could assume that nearby actions have similar losses, for example that the losses are Lipschitz continuous as a function of the action \citep[following][and a long line of subsequent work]{agrawal1995continuum}.
+Then we could discretize the action space and apply generic contextual bandit techniques \citep{Bobby-nips04} or more refined ``zooming'' approaches~\citep{kleinberg2013bandits,bubeck2011x,slivkins2014contextual} that are specialized to the Lipschitz structure.

 However, this approach has several drawbacks.
 A global Lipschitz assumption is crude and limiting; actual problems exhibit more complex loss structures where smoothness varies with location, often with discontinuities.
 Second, prior works incorporating context --- including the zooming approaches --- employ a nonparametric benchmark set of policies, which yields a poor dependence on the context dimension and prevents application beyond low-dimensional context spaces.
-Finally, existing algorithms require knowledge of the Lipschitz constant, which is typically unknown.
+Finally, existing algorithms require knowledge of the Lipschitz constant {or other pertinent parameters}, which are typically unknown.